ansible-network/network-engine/CONTRIBUTING.md

 module can be contributed directly to Ansible core, distributed through Ansible Galaxy or added to this role.

-2) Optional Step: If adding the module code directly to this role, add the module to `library/`
+2) (Optional) If adding the module code directly to this role, add the module to `library/`

-3) Optional Steps: If the new platform module is distributed through another Galaxy role, please update [README](README.md) Dependencies section to include the name of the Galaxy role that includes the module.
+3) (Optional) If the new platform module is distributed through another Galaxy role, please update [README](README.md) Dependencies section to include the name of the Galaxy role that includes the module.